Stormy Daniels' lawyer, considering presidential run, charts path as a fighter

 “What he’s dealing with in his work capacity is separate.
 That’s my mindset,” she said.
 “I’m really excited about [being at] the Wing Ding so I can meet voters, not necessarily Michael.”

 Whether Avenatti could broaden his appeal to a narrow slice of the party, let alone beyond the party, is an open question.
-But at least one self-described Republican, Ed Enright of Garner, Iowa, said he was ready to support the frequent cable television guest.
+But at least one self-described Republican, Ed Enright of Garner said he was ready to support the frequent cable television guest.

 “I tried to warn those fools about Trump,” Enright said after meeting Avenatti before his remarks, showing him a homemade sign: “Mr. Avenatti: Keep the heat on lying Trump.”